Join thousands worldwide already moving with pliability.

 The DOMS pathway is localized, functional, and predictable

-Eccentric loading—downhill running, heavy squats, or the lowering phase of a bicep curl—creates tiny tears in muscle fibers.
+Eccentric loading, downhill running, heavy squats, or the lowering phase of a bicep curl, creates tiny tears in muscle fibers.
 These trigger an inflammatory response: immune cells flood the area, fluid builds up, and tissue swells.
 That swelling presses on nerve endings, causing the stiffness and deep ache you feel.
 Soreness peaks between 24 and 72 hours after exercise, then gradually resolves over three to seven days as tissue repairs.
-According to Healthline, DOMS can cause a temporary reduction in muscle strength of up to 50%, explaining why your legs feel unreliable on stairs two days after a hard run despite no structural damage.
+DOMS also causes a temporary reduction in muscle strength, which explains why your legs feel unreliable on stairs two days after a hard run despite no structural damage.
 The damage remains localized to where the work occurred.

 What happens inside the body during rhabdomyolysis?

 Rhabdomyolysis operates on a different mechanism.
 Muscle cell membranes rupture, releasing myoglobin directly into the bloodstream.
 The kidneys become overwhelmed filtering myoglobin, which normally doesn't circulate freely.
 Creatine kinase (CK) levels exceed 5,000 U/L in rhabdo cases, compared to small increases with normal DOMS.
-As the Cleveland Clinic notes, dark or cola-coloured urine signals dangerous myoglobin accumulation in the kidneys.
+Dark or cola-colored urine signals dangerous myoglobin accumulation in the kidneys.
 This is a whole-body chemical injury with genuine kidney failure risk.

 Why do the two conditions feel deceptively similar?